nrfconnect/ncs-zigbee/samples/ncp/README.rst

    west build samples/ncp -b nrf52840dongle/nrf52840 -- -DFILE_SUFFIX=dongle

-The USB device VID and PID are configured by the sample's Kconfig file.
+The USB device VID and PID are configured by the :file:`prj_usb.conf` and :file:`prj_dongle.conf` files.

 When you change the communication channel to nRF USB using either :file:`prj_usb.conf` or :file:`prj_dongle.conf` and select any of the :file:`<board>_usb.overlay` or :file:`<board>_dongle.overlay` files, respectively, :ref:`Zigbee stack logs <zigbee_ug_logging_stack_logs>` are printed by default using ``uart1``.
 This is configured in the project file with the following settings: